News

 Take Me Out to the Ball Game (Traditional)

 This song is especially fun if you’re a baseball fan!
 It has fairly equal work in each hand, no hand position changes and no sharps or flats.
-You might need to go a bit slow at first to make it easy to learn.
+You might need to go a bit slower at first to learn the song.

 16. Good Vibrations